dbungert/omnienv/README.md

 4. Standard lxd management commands can be used with the container.
 For instance, this container can be deleted with `lxc delete foo-noble`, where `foo` is the basename of the directory containing `.omnienv.yaml`.
+5. Return to this same instance later by running `oe` from the directory with `.omnienv.yaml` or lower.

 ## config file format